Metro Mass Transit Company Limited: Operational areas

-Fleet Size
+Fleet

 MMT at the moment has a fleet of buses made up of Yaxing, DAF, Neoplan VDL, VDL Jonckheere, VDL Dutch, and Iveco buses.
 It is expected that the size of the fleet will reach 1,000 by the end of the year 2008.

 The Fiat-Iveco buses were donated by the Italian Government and helped a great deal during the pilot phase.
 These buses have played their part and are being phased out.

 The Yaxing buses were manufactured in China and supported by the Ghana Government.
 On 13 April 2006, MMT received 150 Yaxing buses from the Ministry of Roads and Transport (MRT) to augment the MMT fleet.
 This brought the total number of Yaxing buses received to 400 and the total operational MMT fleet to over 600.
 As of early 2016 all Yaxing buses have been scrapped and are no longer in service.

 All DAF & VDL buses have been financed through an ORET Grant agreement between the Dutch Government and Ghana.
 Thirty-five percent of the value is a gift of the Dutch Government whilst 65% has been provided as a loan.
 All DAF Neoplaan & VDL Neoplan buses are manufactured at the Neoplan factory in Kumasi.

-Passengers Carried
+Ridership

 MMT carried almost 40 million passengers nationwide from January to October 2007 over 12000000 km.
 MMT buses have carried 36,456,300 passengers nationwide and have given 3,724,644 school children free ride.